 The office space needed to be adaptable and allow people to do their best work, supporting employees’ evolving work activities.
 The new environment empowers employees to change their space on demand to suit a particular purpose and activity.

-We started the design process by looking at the shape of the building.
+We started the design process by looking at the building’s configuration.
 The sharp triangular shape presented an interesting challenge but lent itself to creating consistent spaces within each floor.

-We used the nose of the building to create zen zones – geographically this made sense, with great views over the Wellington Place business district.
-The centre of the building was reserved for social spaces, providing an impressive sense of welcome.
-The rear is exposed less to sunlight so is home to meeting rooms.
+We used the nose of the building to create zen zones – geographically, this made sense, given the great views over the Wellington Place business district.
+The centre of the building provides an impressive sense of welcome and is reserved for social spaces.
+The rear is less exposed to sunlight, so is home to meeting rooms.

-The identity of each floor is influenced by the function it’s required to perform (forum, meetings, presentations, focus, lounge and social).
-The intended use of each central social area influences the entire floorplate’s look, feel, and flow.
+The look, feel and flow of each floor is influenced by the function it’s required to perform (forums, meetings, presentations, focus, lounge and social).

 As an example, the bright and airy café was created using natural materials such as wood and plants to evoke a sense of calm.
-A south-facing outdoor terrace gives social events its own dedicated natural space, and the gaming space on the eighth floor encourages employees to socialise, relax and have fun.
+A south-facing outdoor terrace gives social events their own dedicated natural space, and the gaming space on the eighth floor encourages employees to socialise and have fun.

 Delivering a fast-track build and design project for Flutter Entertainment within just six months meant that our team needed to be as methodical in the strategy and execution as we were creative in the design.